Qeqqata

 Qeqqata ([qɜqːata], Centrum) is a municipality in western Greenland, operational from 1 January 2009.
 The municipality was named after its location in the central-western part of the country.
 Its population is 9,378 as of January 2020.
 The administrative center of the municipality is in Sisimiut (formerly called Holsteinsborg).

 Creation

-It consists of the previously unincorporated area of Kangerlussuaq, as well as two former municipalities of western Greenland, Maniitsoq and Sisimiut.
+It consists of the previously unincorporated area of Kangerlussuaq and two former municipalities of western Greenland, Maniitsoq and Sisimiut.